 Driving a commercial truck requires a professional’s full attention.
 Yet, just like other drivers, truckers can fall prey to distractions like texting, adjusting a GPS, or eating.
 Driving under the influence of alcohol, illegal drugs, or even certain prescription medications is another form of impairment that has devastating consequences.
 These actions aren’t just mistakes; they are negligent choices that put lives at risk.
 Proving that a driver was distracted or impaired often requires immediate action to secure evidence like cell phone records or driver logs.
 You can find more information on related topics in our articles, which cover various aspects of personal injury and accident law.

-What Are the First Steps to Take After a Truck Accident?
+What to Do Immediately After a Truck Accident

 The moments following a collision with a commercial truck can be chaotic and overwhelming.
 Your adrenaline is high, and it’s tough to think clearly.
 However, the actions you take immediately after the crash are crucial for protecting both your health and your ability to seek fair compensation later.
 By staying as calm as possible and following a few key steps, you can secure the scene, care for your well-being, and lay the groundwork for a strong personal injury claim.

-Prioritize Your Safety and Get Medical Care
+Get to Safety and Seek Medical Care

 Before you do anything else, check yourself and your passengers for injuries.
 If you are seriously hurt, try not to move and wait for emergency services to arrive.
 Call 911 immediately to report the accident and request medical assistance.
 Even if you feel fine, it’s essential to get a professional medical evaluation.
 Some serious injuries, like internal bleeding or concussions, don’t show symptoms right away.
 Seeking prompt medical care not only protects your health but also creates an official record of any injuries sustained in the crash, which is vital for any future personal injury claim.

-Document the Scene
+Document Everything at the Scene

 If you are physically able, start gathering evidence at the scene.
 Use your phone to take photos and videos from multiple angles.
 Capture the damage to all vehicles involved, the position of the trucks and cars, any skid marks on the road, and relevant road signs or traffic signals.
 You should also photograph the weather and road conditions.
 Be sure to get the truck driver’s name, contact information, insurance details, and the trucking company’s name.
 If there are any witnesses, ask for their names and phone numbers.
 Their accounts can be incredibly valuable later on.